PLUS SIZE HIGH BMI TUMMY TUCK & BBL – Dr. Nick Masri

 Where did BMI come from?

-The BMI formula was devised by Lambert Adolphe Jacques Quetelet, a Belgian mathematician, in the 1830s.
+The BMI formula comes from a Belgian mathematician from the 1830s.
 It aims to provide a quick and easy way to determine one’s degree of obesity.

 Why are insurance companies interested in BMI?